-Within two years of the incident about which the student is complaining, he/she should contact the Commission for Higher Education using our complaint form.
 Please note that the Commission cannot, by law, review complaints related to course grades, academic sanctions or discipline/conduct matters.
 In other areas, such as transferring credits between public institutions, the Commission has greater statutory authority.

 Please follow the steps outlined below to submit a complaint:

 If a student has concerns related to classroom situations or administrative actions, he/she should contact the faculty or staff member(s) with whom he/she has a conflict.
 It may be possible to resolve the concerns without the need for formal institutional action.
 However, if the student’s complaint is not resolved satisfactorily, or if the complaint cannot be resolved by contacting the faculty or staff member(s), the student should proceed to STEP 2.

 The student should file a complaint through his/her institution of higher education’s established complaint process.
 Information on the process can usually be found in the institution’s academic catalog, student handbook or website.
 If the student is unable to resolve the complaint in this manner, he/she should proceed to STEP 3.